Dane Elkins: Early and personal life

 and then University of California, Santa Cruz, for its Electrical Engineering program.
 He joined John Bardos as part of the UC Santa Cruz Racquetball Team.
 He graduated from Palisades Charter High School in Pacific Palisades, California.

-Missing Person, 2020-Present
+2020–present: Missing person

 Dane Elkins has been missing since December 21, 2020.

-The 21-year-old UC Santa Cruz student’s last known location was near Interstate 5 and Templin Highway in the area of Castaic, California, around 8:20 p.m., where his car was found abandoned with a flat tire, according to the Los Angeles Police Department.
+The 21-year-old UC Santa Cruz student's last known location was near Interstate 5 and Templin Highway in the area of Castaic, California, at about 8:20 p.m., where his car was found abandoned with a flat tire, according to the Los Angeles Police Department.

 Racquetball

 In 2011, Elkins won a full scholarship from the International Racquetball Tour (IRT) pro racquetball Network /USA Racquetball (USAR) team to attend the United States Olympic Committee (USOC) Olympic Training Seminar in Colorado Springs, Colorado.

 2013

 In July 2013 at the 45th annual WOR Championships, Elkins made the national outdoor team in singles and doubles.